bonitasoft/bonita-doc/tutorials/uid/form-control/manage-control-in-forms.md

 #### AngularJS $form

 Inside a form container, AngularJS provides a special variable called **$form**.
-This variable holds the validation state of the inputs, selects and text areas of the current form container.
+This variable holds the validation state of the inputs, selects and textareas of the current form container.

 Here is an extract from the [AngularJS documentation site](https://docs.angularjs.org/guide/forms) that explains the purpose of this feature.